YoussefRabeiii/Smart-Bottle/README.md

-# Smart-Bottle
-Hi, I'm the bottle of the future
+# Hi 👋, I'm the bottle of the future